})();

 How much extra time should I add for weather delays during early fall?

-Add 30-60 minutes to your standard travel time during early fall months, with severe weather events potentially requiring 1-2 additional hours for safe Northeast corridor driving.
-Commercial drivers should add 45-90 minutes due to crosswinds on bridges restrictions for high-profile vehicles.
+Add 30-60 minutes to your standard travel time during early fall months for typical conditions.
+However, severe weather events may require 2-4 additional hours—or complete postponement—for safe Northeast corridor driving.
+Never rush through dangerous conditions to meet a schedule.
+Commercial drivers should add 45-90 minutes minimum due to crosswinds on bridges restrictions for high-profile vehicles.
+Be prepared to pull over and wait out severe weather rather than pushing through unsafe conditions.

 Is I-95 or I-84 better during fall storms affecting the region?